Desperado/test_task_qd/ui/README.md

 ## Github Status

+All the code is executed automatically and it is possible to view the result in the github directly

 | CI            | Build Status  |
 | :---------    | :---------    |
 | Github Action | [![UI-Automation](https://github.com/Desperado/test_task_qd/actions/workflows/ui.yml/badge.svg)](https://github.com/Desperado/test_task_qd/actions/workflows/ui.yml) |

 ## Improvements
 ### Improvement #1

+- Wrap assertions into the specific module and functions and so have those UI elements out of the test files.

+### Improvement #2

+- Make a reporting nicer with html reports